 Common Mortgage Underwriting Errors

-As previously mentioned, mortgage underwriters are human and do make mistakes.
-If you get a mortgage loan denial by a mortgage loan underwriter, go over the reason for the mortgage loan denial and if there are mortgage underwriting errors, make sure you send an rebuttal with supporting documents and a strong detailed letter of explanation.
+As previously mentioned, underwriters are human and do make mistakes.
+If borrowers get a loan denial by a underwriter, go over the reason for the loan denial and if there are mortgage underwriting errors, make sure to request a rebuttal with supporting documents and a strong detailed letter of explanation.
 Unfortunately, a loan can be denied at the last minute or a clear to close can be rescinded due to mortgage underwriting errors not caught at the beginning of the mortgage process.